-LINKS TO HELPFUL INFORMATION MAKE SURE YOUR PARISH RECEIVES THE MOST CURRENT INFORMATION http://www.odwphiladelphia.org/liturgical-music.
+LINKS TO HELPFUL INFORMATION

+MAKE SURE YOUR PARISH RECEIVES THE MOST CURRENT INFORMATION

 Please notify the Office for Divine Worship if there are any changes to the Coordinators serving as liaisons between your parish and the Office for Divine Worship.
-The Coordinators Contact Form is available online as a PDF or Word file.
+The Coordinators Contact Form is available online.